 - Repeat the process regularly as needed.

 Alternative Method: Use oral gels or toothpastes containing calendula.

 14. Hydrogen Peroxide

 Being a natural disinfectant, hydrogen peroxide prevents bacterial growth and prevents it from spreading to other areas.
-(13) It also helps to reduce inflammation and pain associated with tooth abscess.
+It also helps to reduce inflammation and pain effectively.